USS Nespelen: 1940s

 After shakedown off Galveston, Texas, the new gasoline tanker took on a load of diesel fuel and departed for Cuba.
 She arrived at Guantanamo Bay on 26 September 1945, unloaded her cargo, and proceeded to Havana.
 Remaining in Cuban waters, she made four shuttle trips between Havana and Guantanamo Bay between 4 October and 11 November.
 Then Nespelen made a turn-about trip to Port Arthur, Texas, returning to Guantanamo Bay on 22 November with a full load of motor gasoline.
 Following a short repair period, she steamed to Aruba for a cargo of diesel oil and then proceeded to Boston.

 Arriving Boston on 9 December, she was drydocked for repairs to her auxiliary engines and port propeller.
 She then steamed to Newfoundland, reaching Argentia on Christmas Day.
 She operated in the Newfoundland area until sailing on 26 February 1946 for Bermuda, stopping en route at Melville, Rhode Island and Bayonne, New Jersey to load diesel oil to be delivered to the U.S. Navy Base, St. George, Bermuda.
 After a three-day stop-over she returned to Newfoundland via Marcus Hook, Pennsylvania.
-For the next year and one half she carried gasoline and diesel oil between Argentia and St. Johns, Newfoundland; Melville, Rhode Island; Aruba; and Trinidad.
+For the next year and one half she carried gasoline and diesel oil between Argentia and St. John's, Newfoundland; Melville, Rhode Island; Aruba; and Trinidad.

 Remaining with Service Force, Atlantic Fleet, she continued operations up and down the Atlantic seaboard.
 Then duties took Nespelen to such ports as Narsarssuak, Greenland; Terceira Island in the Azores; Lake Melville, Labrador; Casablanca, French Morocco; Thule, Greenland; Halifax, Nova Scotia; Godthab, Greenland and Resolute Bay in addition to numerous east coast ports.